mikaelrepo/packer-vmware/README.md

 # The Packer build file — windows.pkr.hcl

 This file contains the flow and logic of all the steps.
-Packer version and the required plugins are specified here.
+The Packer version and any required plugins are specified here.

     /*
         DESCRIPTION: